Collaborate With Jira Cloud

 Manage Tests in Jira

 You can describe test cases in ReqView documents and link them to requirements by verification links conveniently.
-However, you also also choose to manage test cases and capture their execution results using a 3rd party Jira test management plugin, for instance Xray or Zephyr.
+However, you can also choose to manage test cases and capture their execution results using a 3rd party Jira test management plugin, for instance Xray or Zephyr.

 With these Jira plugins, you describe test cases as Test Jira issues providing information about tests steps, such as the action, test data, and expected results.
 Then, you link Test issues to Story issues to trace verified requirements.
-Finally, create test plans to schedule execution test cases, execute test plans, capture test results, and finally create defects describing found anomalies for each failed test.
+Finally, create test plans to schedule execution test cases, execute test plans, capture test results, and create defects describing found anomalies for each failed test.

 Example: Manage tests in Jira using Xray plugin.
 See Xray documentation for more information how to install, configure and use Xray.